2023 Solar Incentives Guide for Kilgore, TX - Tax Credits & Rebates

 Federal Solar Incentives

 More information about the new Inflation Reduction Act can be found here.
-To better understand how the new Clean Energy Credit applies to you, talk to your local Kilgore solar installers.
+Your local Kilgore solar panel company can answer your questions and explain how the new Clean Energy Credit applies to you.

 State & Local Solar Incentives

-Some solar incentives are often also provided at the state and local level.
-As with federal incentives, these could include tax credits, rebates and more.
-These incentives might be given out by your county or municipality, or by the Texas government.
-Some incentives may be available for a limited time, while others are ongoing.
+Some solar incentives are often also provided by state and local governments.
+As with federal incentives, these might include tax credits, rebates and more.
+Some incentives are ongoing, while others are available for a limited time.
+These incentives may be offered by your county or municipality, or by the Texas government.

 Next Steps for Installing Solar in Kilgore